Mothercare: Kuwait

 In 1983, M.H.
 Alshaya Co. began its first franchise operation with the Mothercare brand in Kuwait, which was also its first international store.
-Alshaya operates Mothercare franchises in the Middle East, North Africa, central and eastern Europe and Russia.
+Alshaya operates Mothercare franchises in the Middle East, North Africa, central and eastern Europe, and Russia.

 Singapore, Malaysia and Hong Kong

 In Singapore, the Mothercare brand is represented by Kim Hin International Pte.
 Ltd. which began in 1984 by its founder and current chairman, Pang Kim Hin.
-Subsequently, the company expanded to include their Malaysian subsidiary Kim Hin Joo (Malaysia) Sdn.
-Bhd. in 1987 and Mother and Child Limited Hong Kong in 1992.
-The flagship store for Mothercare Malaysia is located at Suria KLCC.